chrisyeo/command-on-demand/README.md

 Although the plan is to also expose all the options that Jamf provides.

 ## Wait...
 This still requires putting a credential in my script!
 Well, yes, but having the bearer token is only the first control, and it certainly beats using Jamf credentials.
-You could even use mTLS as an additional access control if your platform supports it.

 Note that clients can only cause a command to be sent to _themselves_ and only if they can prove established trust with the Jamf server, and that they can modify a chosen part of _their_ Jamf device record: